ankiitgupta7/ankiitgupta7.github.io/pages/interests.md

 tags: [Recommendations, Interests, Tools]
 ---

-My curiousity has lead me to explore many questions / concepts / phenomenon that I find fscinating.
+My curiousity has lead me to explore many questions / concepts / phenomenon that I find fascinating.
 I am documenting few of them below.
 I will also list some of sources where you find this kind of content.

 * *Consciousness*: What makes us conscious and what constitutes consciouness?
 * *Intelligence and Emotion*: Are these mere manifestation of a set of rules?